RonKant/Network-Layer-Verification/README.md

 # Network-Layer-Verification
 ## General description
+Our main goal is to provide a verified abstract interface for communication in the TCP/IP network.
+TCP is one of the main communication protocols of the internet, it provides reliable, ordered and error-checked delivery of a stream of bytes between applications running on hosts communicating via an IP network.
+On a TCP/IP network every device must have an IP address.the IP address identifies the computer.
+However an IP address alone is not sufficient for running network applications, as a computer can run multiple applications/services.
+Just as the IP address identifies the computer, The network port identifies the application or service running on the computer.The use of ports allow computers/devices to run multiple services/applications.An IP address and a port number equals to a socket. a network socket is an internal endpoint for sending or receiving data within a node on a computer network.Concretely, it is a representation of this endpoint in networking software, such as an entry in a table.
+In our project we will use the TCP protocol and sockets to establish the connection between a client and our server and will provide a simple implementation for this type of connections.

+## Implementation description
 Our system is built on a central communication component(connectionManager) that is not exposed to the users or any other computer receiving the messages, whether they are intended for the computer or not.